-In 2004, Oxford University entered into partnership with Google to scan the Bodleian Libraries' out-of-copyright holdings, in particular those from the 19th century.
+In 2004, the University of Oxford entered into partnership with Google to scan the Bodleian Libraries' out-of-copyright holdings, in particular those from the 19th century.
 We were one of the original "big five" institutions to sign-up to Google's Library Partnership Project, and the first from outside the US.
-The initial phase of this work completed in the summer of 2009, with several hundred thousand of our books being scanned and made available via via SOLO, the main Resource Discovery Tool for the University of Oxford.
+The initial phase of this work was completed in the summer of 2009, with several hundred thousand of our books being scanned and made available via via SOLO, the main Resource Discovery Tool for the University of Oxford.

 Items were selected solely on their copyright status and suitability for scanning, and the works that have been digitized cover a wide range of languages, disciplines, and genres.
 They include the first English translation of Newton's "Mathematical principles of natural philosophy" from 1729, the first edition of Jane Austen's "Emma", and John Cassell's "Illustrated history of England".

-At present, the PDF files contain scanned images only.
-They have not yet been OCRed (i.e. had the images converted to machine-readable text) and therefore you cannot search for words within them, nor cut and paste text from them.
+1. At present, the PDF files contain scanned images only.
+They have not been OCRed (i.e. had the images converted to machine-readable text) and therefore you cannot search for words within them, nor cut and paste text from them.
 Full-text searchable versions may be available from Google Books (http://books.google.com/books or http://books.google.co.uk/books).

-If there are any difficulties viewing the PDF files from within your web browser, then you can always download them and save them on your computer for viewing later with a suitable PDF reader.
+Another option is to download the PDF and save it on your computer for viewing later with a suitable PDF reader.
 Adobe provides the free Acrobat Reader for most computer platforms at http://get.adobe.com/uk/reader/.